 Food photography is a popular and growing genre of photography.
-It can be as simple as photographing food on a plate to create a beautiful still life, or it can be more complex, involving the use of props, lighting and styling to create an editorial-style food photo.
+It can be as simple as photographing food on a plate to create a beautiful still life.
+Or it can be more complex.
+And you can use props, lighting, and styling to create an editorial-style food photo.

 To make the most use of compositional theory, we must understand how our eyes move through an image.
 In the Western world, we read from left to right.

-That means the viewer’s eye travels through an image in the same way.
-We move towards the most significant point of interest and work our way around the scene.
+This means our eye travel through an image similarly.
+We first go to the most significant point of interest and then work our way around the scene.

-Now, how about orientation in food photography?
+And how about orientation in food photography?